zalando-incubator/hexo-theme-doc/README.md

 ### Compile

-Compile javascript source for the browser with webpack.
+Compile javascript source and style source for the browser with webpack and node-sass

 ```
 $ npm run compile